Annual Education Report - Dillon

 - Students that live within the designated school boundaries attend Gladys Dillon Elementary School.
 Additionally, parents may complete forms for our Internal Schools of Choice Application if they reside within the Carman-Ainsworth Schools district boundaries.
 For families who are not residents of Carman-Ainsworth Community Schools, they may apply through the district’s Schools of Choice program.

 - Gladys Dillon is committed to continuous school improvement.
 Gladys Dillon has established school wide improvement goals through the MICIP process based on identified student needs.
 Specific strategies for each grade level have been identified based on researched best practices to address these goals.
-Activities, strategies, and assessments are being implemented daily to support and increase student achievement during the 2024-25 school year.
+Activities, strategies, and assessments are being implemented daily to support and increase student achievement during the 2025-2026 school year.

 - Gladys Dillon Elementary has a highly qualified team of teachers that actively pursues educational excellence for all students.
 Our teachers work together as a Professional Learning Community (PLC) to continuously support our students’ achievement and academic growth.

-- Curriculum is developed and implemented based on the Common Core Standards.
+- Curriculum is developed and implemented daily based on the Common Core Standards.
 Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets which are available at Dillon Elementary and at the Carman Ainsworth administrative office.

 - Gladys Dillon Elementary measures student achievement yearly.
 The NWEA assessment determines annual student academic growth.
 Results are shared with parents during conferences bi-annually.